 Yes, this will increase your chances of getting noticed by recruiters.
 But it can also take a lot of your time and energy.

-Thankfully, there are tools that automate this, such as Jobscan’s resume scanner.
-It matches your resume to the job description and gives you a resume score.
+Jobscan’s resume scanner also matches your resume to the job description and gives you a resume score.
 It also suggests other ways to improve your resume so that it matches the job.

 All you have to do is upload your resume and the job description and click “Scan.”